 Shortly after the first session of the 82nd Congress convened in Washington last January, Congressman Kenneth B. Keating, 40th District of New York, the man who has so consistently and without prompting fought for what he has characterized as our "worthwhile legislation", introduced his H. J. Res.
-No. 23: "To establish November 19th of each year, the anniversary of Lincoln's Gettysburg Address, as Dedication Day thruout our nation, its training stations and our schools."
+No. 23: "To establish November 19th of each y ar, the anniversary of Lincoln's Gettysburg Address, as Dedication Day thruout our nation, its training stations and our schools."
 There was no intent whatever to make this day a holiday. rather a special day on our calendar designated to the dedication of ourselves, our fellow citizens and our school children to the ideals and principles of Abraham Lincoln.
-Soon after Congressman Keating introduced his second bill, H. R. 481: "A bill to authorize hospitalization, whenever necessary to all veterans of the Civil War in the hospital of their choice at government expense."
+Soon after Congressman Keating introduced his second bill.
+H. R. 481: "A bill to authorize hospitalization, whenever necessary to all veterans of the Civil War in the hospital of their choice at government expense."
 Neither of these bills would have overtaxed the time or the attention of the members of the committee to which they were referred.
-The first one would have enabled us to provide appropriate programs for the benefit of our fellow citizens and our school children with respect to Abraham Lincoln and all that he stood for, and would have given the Sons of Union Veterans of the Civil War some measure of recognition as a patriotic organization patterned after that greatest of all patriotic organization patterned after that greatest of all patriotic organizations, the Grand Army of the Republic.
-The second bill would be not be be second bill would have been but a fitting tribute of a grateful nation to the noble defenders of a second bill would have been but a fitting tribute of a grateful nation to the noble defenders of our glorious Union who made possible the very positions these community of the control of the contro very positions these committee members now hold, and who can set that they may ever again have the opportunity to extend their nation's thanks to the many hours thanks the many hours the many hours thanks the many hours thanks the many hours thanks the many hours thanks the many hours that the many hours that he many hours that the many hours that he nation's thanks to the mere handful of Grand Old Men, now reduced to only six in number, who volunteered their all in defense of their country when they were needed?
-I can but report to you that these bills are today languishing in Congressional Committee and these "all Committees as you know are controlled by the Majority that "all Committees as you know are controlled by the Majority party and the scheduling of all legislation is completely under their jurisdiction."
+The first one would have enabled us to provide appropriate programs for the benefit of our fellow citizens and our school children with respect to Abraham Lincoln and all that he stood for, and would have given the Sons of Union Veterans of the Civil War some measure of recognition as a patriotic organization patterned after that greatest of all patriotic organization patterned after that greatest of all patriotic organization patterned after that grant of all patriotic organizations the Grand Army of the Republic.
+The second bill would have been but a fitting tribute of a grateful nation to the noble defenders of the second bill would have been but a fitting tribute of a grateful nation to the noble defenders of the second bill would have been but a fitting tribute of a grateful nation to the noble defenders of the second bill would have been but a fitting tribute of a grateful nation to the noble defenders of the second bill would have been but a fitting tribute of a grateful nation. to the noble defenders of our glorious Union who made possible very positions these community positions these community positions there are the community positions are community positions. very positions these committee members now hold, and who can say that they may ever again have the opportunity to extend their nation's thanks to the many hourself. nation's thanks to the mere handful of Grand Old Men, now reduced to number, who volunteered their all in defense of their country when they were needed?
+I can but report to you that these bills are today languishing in Congressional Committee and these bills are today languishing in Congressional Committee and the "all Committees as you know are controlled by the Majority scheduling of all legislation is completely under their jurisdiction.